maastrichtlawtech/case-law-explorer/docs/graphql/README.md

 - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are the credentials keys generated before, in the IAM console.
 - `AWS_REGION` is the default region set before in the AWS console.
 - `DDB_TABLE_NAME` is the name of the DynamoDB table generate before.
 - `S3_BUCKET_NAME` is the name of the S3 bucket that will be generated on your behalf.
-If you have a S3 bucket already, be sure you set it here.
+If you have a S3 bucket already, be sure you set it here. ⚠️S3 has globally unique bucket names, choose a unique name!
 - `OS_DOMAIN_NAME` and `OS_INDEX_NAME` are the names of the OpenSearch domain that will be generated for you.
 If you already have an existent domain, be sure you set it here.
 - `APPSYNC_ENDPOINT` and `COGNITO_` variables are used in the developer API demos available in the published [notebooks](https://github.com/maastrichtlawtech/case-law-explorer/tree/master/notebooks/api).